PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 In case you have made changes locally, you will need to put these changes away, you can do this using the `git stash` command.

+For the record, pull is calling other git commands.
+You probably have already seen in your git config that you can set the parameter `pull.rebase` to `true` or `false`.

+It allows you to set how git pull acts.
+So by default it will run a `git fetch` following by a `git merge origin/my-super-branch`, if you set `pull.rebase` to `true`, it will run a `git rebase origin/my-super-branch` instead of the merge.

 ### Retrieve changes on the remote without applying them

 You can actually check if there have been changes made onto the remote without applying them or checking on a web interface.
 For this, you have to use `git fetch`

-## Step 4 - Revert changes
+## Step 2 - Revert changes

 ### Remove a mistake made by a pushed commit

-First go ahead and add a file named `step4.txt` with "This is a bug", written in it, commit it and push it.
+First go ahead and add a file named `step2.txt` with "This is a bug", written in it, commit it and push it.

 Remember how we said that making small commits was a good thing, well this is where making small commits comes in handy.
 Well now you will learn how to revert a commit, which allows fixing bugs easily.

-Let's assume that the step4.txt was not intended to be pushed, you can simply go ahead and use `git revert` on the commit to revert the changes and get back to the state without this commit.
+Let's assume that the step2.txt was not intended to be pushed, you can simply go ahead and use `git revert` on the commit to revert the changes and get back to the state without this commit.

 Go ahead and use `git revert` on your last commit.